 On the other hand, if you're in the retail industry, and the holiday season between November and January is your busiest time of year, you'd obviously be better off moving during a period of lower sales volume.

-And, if you’re a project-based company, like an engineering firm or a company that requires industrial moving, you’ll want to schedule your move far in advance and do your best to schedule your move around expected start and finish dates of major projects.
+And, if you're a project-based company, like an engineering firm or a company that requires warehouse relocation, you'll want to schedule your move far in advance and do your best to schedule your move around expected start and finish dates of major projects.

 Any company considering relocation should consult key stakeholders for important sales volume and workload issues that need to be taken into account.